 India is principally a vegetarian country and second largest producer of vegetables, next to China.
-Vegetables occupy 38.90 percent of area and 61.00 percent of total horticultural area and production, respectively.
-Vegetables shares about 2.00 percent of cropped area.
-India shares about 14.00 percent of the total vegetable production of the world.
-Maharashtra is the leading producer of onions and fresh onion contributes 25.00 percent among horticultural crops export.
-But the Post-harvest handling losses in vegetables is high up to 20-30 percent.
+Vegetables occupy 38.90% of area and 61.00% of total horticultural area and production, respectively.
+Vegetables share about 2.00% of cropped area.
+India shares about 14.00% of the total vegetable production of the world.
+Maharashtra is the leading producer of onions and fresh onion contributes 25.00% among horticultural crops export.
+But the Postharvest handling losses in vegetables are high up to 20-30%.
 (Horticultural Statistics at a Glance, 2018).

-In era of shrinking land holdingand more pressure per unit area of land, cultivation of fruit and vegetable has emerged as profitable venture.
-Cultivation of vegetable not only provide nutritional security; it also provides a substantial employment to rural people as well as open the door for export.
+In era of shrinking land holding and more pressure per unit area of land, cultivation of fruit and vegetable has emerged as profitable venture.
+Cultivation of vegetable not only provides nutritional security; it also provides a substantial employment to rural people as well as opens the door for export.
 Thus, plays an active role in increasing the livelihood condition of poor rural folks.

-Vegetables are one of the cheapest sources of natural protective food, contributing carbohydrates, vitamins and mineral in human diet.
-Vegetable consumption provides taste, increase appetite, palatability and provides necessary fibre, essential for proper functioning of digestive system.
+Vegetables are one of the cheapest sources of natural protective food, contributing carbohydrates, vitamins and mineral in human diet (Choudhury, 2006).
+Vegetable consumption provides taste, increase appetite, palatability and provides necessary fibre, essential for proper functioning of digestive system (Tiwari et.al., 2018).